CDCgov/cfa-ngm-widget/docs/linear_algebra.md

 I(g) = I(0) \times R_0^g
 $$

-## Next-generation matrices: reproduction numbers in multiple population
+## Next-generation matrices: reproduction numbers in multiple subpopulations

 In a structured population, with multiple subpopulations, the effective reproduction number is replaced by the _next-generation matrix_ $\mathbf{R}$ with entries $R_{ij}$, which are the number of infections in subpopulation $i$ caused by an infected person in subpopulation $j$.
 Note that the sum of entries in column $j$, i.e. $\sum_k R_{kj}$, is the number of infections caused by an infected person in subpopulation $j$.